Edit

 });

-Note that RaiseEvent kicks off a write to storage access, but does not wait for the write to complete.
-For many applications, it is important to wait until we have confirmation that the event has been persisted.
-In that case, we always follow up by waiting for ConfirmEvents:
+Note that RaiseEvent initiates a write to storage but doesn't wait for the write to complete.
+For many applications, it's important to wait for confirmation that the event has been persisted.
+In that case, always follow up by waiting for ConfirmEvents:

 RaiseEvent(new DepositTransaction()